bhilimon/bender/doc/PRINTING.md

 ## Body
 * Print "new-body-complete.stl" if you want a single body (long print)
-* Print "new-body-top.stl" and "new-body-bottom.stl" if you want 2 parts to break up the printing time.
+* Print "new-body-top.stl" and "new-body-bottom.stl" if you want a 2 part body to break up the printing time.
+* Color: gray

+## Base (optional)
+* Print "benderbase.stl" if you want the flared base / neck.
+This is optional.
+He will stand without it, but looks much better with it!
 * Color: gray